NHL-leading Bruins beat Stars to end 2-game skid

 WILD 7, RED WINGS 1

-DETROIT (AP) — Defenceman Matt Dumba had two goals and an assist in Minnesota’s victory over Detroi.
+DETROIT (AP) — Defenceman Matt Dumba had two goals and an assist in Minnesota’s victory over Detroit.

 Kevin Fiala had a goal and two assists, Ryan Hartman and Ryan Donato had a goal and an assist each and Jordan Greenway and Eric Staal also scored for Minnesota.
 Alex Stalock made 25 saves.